GoodFoodWeek

 Although it is difficult to cook with kids – don’t get me wrong – I get so much joy watching them regale others with tales of their cooking adventures.
 It has taken many frustrating, hair-pulling and crazy moments in the kitchen {like this one} to get to the point that I can honestly say, I hate-love cooking with them.
 Yet, without it, something just seems to feel “out-of- whack” and it makes a funny little rut in my mummy life.

 It’s funny what makes a rut in your mummy life.
-For me, I realised one day that it was not baking with the girls when I did not have something on hand for afternoon tea.
-All I was doing was staring blankly at a pantry of non-cooked flour, grains, nuts, spices, herbs etc… Things that were ALL totally useless in their current state for our afternoon tea.
+For me, I realized one day that it was not baking with the girls when I did not have something on hand for afternoon tea.
+All I was doing was staring blankly at a pantry of non-cooked flour, grains, nuts, spices, herbs etc… Things that were ALL totally useless in their current state for our perfect afternoon with my favorite matcha green tea powder.

 For others their rut may come about because they have been missing out on park play time with their kids or going out solo for some exercise time.
 Others may find a lack of retail therapy, aka the hub-bub, people watching and stimulus of a busy shopping centre is causing a bit of a downer.